Clinical Microbiology Short Essay Question And Answers

 • It was developed by Salk in 1953.

-• It is formalin in-activated preparation of the three types of the polio virus grown in monkey kidney tissue cultures.
+• It is a formalin-activated preparation of the three types of poliovirus grown in monkey kidney tissue cultures.

 • Viral pools of adequate titre are filtered to remove the cell debris and clumps and inactivated with formalin at 37°C for 12-15 days.